currentflow/crate/vue/dropdown.md

       setDefaults() {
         if (!this.options) {
           this.selectedOption = {
-            value: undefined, name: "no options..."
+            value: undefined, title: "no options..."
            }
         } else if (this.placeholder) {
           this.selectedOption = {
-            value: undefined, name: this.placeholder
+            value: undefined, title: this.placeholder
           }
         } else {
           this.selectedOption = this.options[0];